euyixiyue/scam/README.md

-You will get what you deserve.
+Your business will assume vast proportions.